 But Stitch is different from most other communities in one very important way: it is made up of people who have never met before.

-This poses a number of challenges, as it's difficult to feel a sense of "community" with complete strangers until you have created a connection to them.
+This poses a number of challenges, as it's difficult to feel a sense of "community" with complete strangers until you have created a connection with them.

 Sometimes this means that some cities can have thousands of registered members, but very little community activity ... with everyone waiting until the community is up and running before they get fully involved.